 Will Dieting End Up Costing More From Expensive Healthy Food?

+The word "diet" conjures up a lot of different images in people's heads.
+To some, it is a symbol of a futile attempt to conform to society's ideas about what constitutes a healthy body weight.
 To others, it is a means of replacing bad eating habits with good ones in order to live a long, healthy life.
 There is also the matter of how much money one must spend to eat healthy food on a regular basis.
 This begs the question of whether dieting ends up costing more and whether there are ways to get all your nutrients without breaking your bank account.
 There are so many kinds of diets of varying levels of effectiveness that it may be hard, if not impossible, to keep track of all of them and how they work.
 But just because it is hard does not mean it is impossible.

 Frequently Asked Questions